dananglin/bookbot/README.md

 ### Summary

-Bookbot reads a book from a text file and prints a simple book report to the standard output.
+Bookbot reads a book from a text file, counts the number of words and characters in the book and prints the results in a simple book report to the standard output (console screen).

 ### Requirements